Employment Attorneys » Aurora Employment Attorneys » Aurora Gender Discrimination Attorneys

 Any unwelcome sexual behavior directed at the victim, including physical or verbal acts, is considered to be sexual harassment.
 Employers in Aurora might also be liable for the behavior, even when the conduct was done by an employee's co-worker.

 A Colorado employer could also be liable for harassment if they allow conduct to lead to an environment that is overly sexual.
-The specific details for proving intent to discrimination can be complicated, and so gender discrimination might be difficult to prove without an attorney.
+The specific details for proving intent to discrimination can be complicated, and so gender discrimination might be challenging to prove without an attorney.
 The procedures for filing can also be complex.

 Life in Aurora